MWDelaney/trellis-github-deployment/README.trellis-template.md

 ## Setting up This Repository for the First Time

 1) Clone this repository locally
-2) Run `trellis new trellis-template && rellis key generate && trellis vault encrypt`
+2) Run `trellis new example.com && trellis key generate && trellis vault encrypt && mv README.md README.template.md && mv README.trellis-template.md README.md`
 3) Document the new keys, document the `trellis/.vault_pass` file, commit the new files.

 </details>